drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

 ## Overview

-In this lab, you define schemas in BigQuery, create partitioned and cluster tables, and query nested and repeated fields.
+In this lab, you define schemas in BigQuery, create partitioned and clustered tables, and query nested and repeated fields.

 ## Objectives